 I love the texture of these blondies using corn flour (called corn starch in the US and other places).
 However, you can swap this for more plain all-purpose flour of the same quantity.

 I think the glace cherries add a lovely texture and it's a great way to use up any leftovers you might have from the holiday season.
-However, if you can’t get hold of glace cherries (also called candied cherries or glazed cherries) for your double cherry bakewell blondies, you can omit them from the recipe and instead increase the cherry jam to 100g / 5 tbsp.
+However, if you can’t get hold of glace cherries (also called candied cherries or glazed cherries) for your double cherry bakewell blondies, you can omit them from the recipe and instead increase the cherry jam to 100g / 5 tablespoon

 You can swap all of the brown sugar and white sugar for golden caster sugar of the same total amount.
 Or just replace the white sugar with golden caster sugar for a more caramel-y taste.